 On our journey to find the voices of tomorrow, Lexus Song Quest has discovered the great singers of today.
 Dame Kiri Te Kanawa and Dame Malvina Major, Jonathan Lemalu, and Sol3 Mio’s Amitai Pati – they are all previous Lexus Song Quest winners who now grace the opera stages of the world.
-In 2016 the stakes have never been higher, with $85,000 in prizes to be won.
-Who will win?
+In 2016 the stakes had never been higher, with $90,000 in prizes to be won.

 Resident: Toronto, Canada

 A graduate of the University of Auckland, Bradley completed a Bachelor of Arts, majoring in Italian, and a Bachelor of Music with honours in singing.
 The recipient of a University of Toronto – Faculty of Music Vocal Performance and Pedagogy Graduate Award, he completed a Master of Music at the university.
 During his Auckland studies, he won the Pears-Britten and Marie D’Albini singing scholarships.
 Since immigrating to Canada, Bradley has performed across the country with numerous organisations.
 He returns to New Zealand as often as he can – most recently as a finalist in the New Zealand Aria Competition.